Victorensta/wetkeys/scripts/README.md

 - These scripts are for development/testing only.
 - Never use a dev wallet for production or with real funds.
-- If you want to reset your wallet, delete the `.sui-dev-wallet/` folder and run the wallet script again.
+- If you want to reset your wallet, delete the `.env` file and run the wallet script again.
+- The `.env` file is automatically ignored by git for security.

 ---